How can I become a Legal Permanent Resident in the United States?

 Do I need an attorney for the Consular Process?

 People may feel that the Consular Process is not too complicated and they may well be able to handle the paperwork on their own.
-However, an experienced Immigration Attorney is always up to date with any current changes in Consular Process to prevent your family member from being stuck outside of the country for longer than necessary.
+However, an experienced Immigration Attorney is always up to date with any current changes in the Consular Process to prevent your family member from being stuck outside of the country for longer than necessary.